yiwen6826/Q-volution-2026-Quantum-Harmonic-Oscillators/README.md

 ## The Mission

-Apply the algorithm from the paper to a simple, well-understood physical system: the **quantum harmonic oscillator**.
+Apply the algorithm from the paper [A Quantum Algorithm for Solving Linear Differential Equations: Theory and Experiment (arXiv:1807.04553)](https://arxiv.org/pdf/1807.04553) to a simple, well-understood physical system: the **quantum harmonic oscillator**.
 Specifically, implement a quantum algorithm to solve:

 $$ y + \omega^2 y = 0, \quad y(0)=1, \quad y'(0)=1, \quad \omega=1 \,.$$